 For protecting yourself as an industrial worker, you need a set of different items set specially for that purpose such as a pair of goggles, a boiler suit, a pair of gloves, a pair of mittens, and a helmet.
 Consult Google or your Oxford or Cambridge dictionary and see the definition of each of these items.

-NB: The first homework was given to you in class.
-You are required to do and revise all your homeworks.
+NB: You are required to do and revise all your homeworks.